Jimmy Ledgard

-He was transferred from Dewsbury to Leigh for a record fee of £2,650 during January 1948, (based on increases in average earnings, this would be approximately £218,400 in 2013).

-Ledgard made 334 appearances for Leigh after joining the club from Dewsbury in 1948, scoring a record 1,043 goals for the club as well as 36 tries.
-He played for the club until 1958.

-He was part of the Great Britain side that won the 1954 World Cup, winning his 11th and last cap in the 16–12 win over France in the final.
+He was part of the Great Britain side that won the 1954 World Cup, winning his 11th and last cap in the win over France in the final.

 Background

 Jimmy Ledgard was born in Wakefield, West Riding of Yorkshire, England, and he died aged 84 in Dewsbury, West Yorkshire, England.

 Playing career

+Club career

+Ledgard made his first senior rugby league appearances in 1944, playing in five games while on trial at Leeds.
+He was not signed by the club as they believed he was too small, and Ledgard instead joined Dewsbury.